Presented by Chimera Theatre

 What kind of technical equipment do you have?

-The performances will be hosted at the Actors Workshop Theatre, a black box theatre with approximately 80 seats.
+The performances will be hosted at various small venues with differing technical capabilities.
 Change-over time between performances is limited, so if your show involves a permanent installation (ex: a full set) or cannot be performed with a festival lighting plot and a reasonable number of specials, we will probably not be able to accommodate you.
 All venue technical equipment and tech support are provided, including sound and lighting equipment, but excluding special effects such as video projectors, screens, haze machines, keyboards, etc.